ejkani/dotnet-oauth2-obo-flow/README.md

 ### 1.10.1. **Alt 1:** Use existing projects from this repo

 #### 1.10.1.1.
 Updating appsettings when using existing solution from this Git repo

+> Note: When running these scripts, make sure your terminal is in the git repo root folder.

 ```Powershell